Abbassadri786/HackerRank/README.md

 # HackerRank
-It includes all good question of HackerRank
+It includes all good questions of HackerRank